It may not always be possible to prevent depression. However, the following strategies may help reduce your risk of becoming depressed.

-Eat a healthy diet that is low in fat, high in fiber, and rich in vitamins and minerals.
-A Mediterranean diet may be associated with reduced risk for depression.
+Eat a healthful diet that is low in fat, high in fiber, and rich in vitamins and minerals.
 Specific dietary factors that may be beneficial in depression are the B-complex vitamins (found in whole grains) and omega-3 fatty acids (found in cold-water fish, fish oil, and flax seeds).

-Get a reasonable amount of sleep (around eight hours) nightly.
-If you are suffering from insomnia, seek treatment since chronic insomnia is thought to be a risk factor for depression.
+Get a reasonable amount of sleep (around 8 hours) nightly.
+If insomnia is a problem, seek treatment.
+Chronic insomnia is thought to be a risk factor for depression.

 Ellison CG, Flannelly KJ.
 Religious involvement and risk of major depression in a prospective nationwide study of African American adults.
 J Nerv Ment Dis.
 2009;197(8):568-73.